 Hello smoothie lovers! 🙋🏻

-Here in Finland 🇫🇮, a mix of raspberry and bilberry is often referred to as “kuningatar“, which is the Finnish word for queen.
-In shops, you can find a number of kuningatar products with the raspberry-bilberry combination, including quark, ice cream, yogurt and kissel.
+Here in Finland 🇫🇮, a mix of raspberry and bilberry is often referred to as “kuningatar”, which is the Finnish word for ‘queen’—hence the name.
+In shops, you can find a number of “kuningatar” products with the raspberry-bilberry combination, including quark, ice cream, yogurt, and kissel.
 So, last weekend when I enjoyed a wonderful kuningatar ice cream, I decided that my next recipe would be a Finland-inspired kuningatar smoothie.

 I find bilberries less sweet than the grown North American blueberries.
 For me, this is a good thing; I like the more acidic taste of the bilberry.
 Another positive thing with forest-grown bilberries is that they, naturally, are organic.
 This is probably not the case with the often conspicuously big blueberries…

-This Finnish smoothie recipe combines two extremely healthy wild berries: the raspberry and the bilberry.
+This Finnish smoothie recipe combines two extremely healthy berries: raspberries and bilberries.
 Perfect as a vitamin boost in the morning or afternoon, excellent for a nutritious dessert treat.

 - 0,5 cup raspberry (fresh or frozen)